 Radiographers are allied health professionals, who are an integral part of the team of medical practitioners providing care to patients.
 Radiologic technologists perform diagnostic imaging procedures including x-ray, CT scan, MRI, and mammography to assist in the diagnosis of illness.
 More than 196,000 radiographers are employed nationwide and more than 60 percent of all jobs are in hospitals.
-Other jobs are in physician’s offices; medical and diagnostic laboratories, including diagnostic imaging centers; and outpatient care centers.
+Other jobs are in physician’s offices; medical and diagnostic laboratories, including diagnostic imaging centers; and outpatient and urgent care centers.
 Employment of radiologic technologists is expected to increase 15 percent in the next decade–faster than average for all occupations.

-If you are a candidate interested in up to date information on career opportunities, salaries, etc, visit the Bureau of Labor Statistics website.
+If you are a candidate interested in up to date information on career opportunities, salaries, etc., visit the Bureau of Labor Statistics website.